 Olive oil – azeite

 Olive oil is a pretty amazing ingredient and that’s already well known, though what most people don’t know is how good Portuguese olive oil is, particularly the one produced in Tras-os-Montes and Alentejo region.
 If you have the opportunity to try Portuguese olive oil, don’t waste it, you won’t regret it.

 Portugal isn’t a coffee producer, but it’s a big coffee consumer.
 Portuguese love coffee, but only a very specific coffee.
 In Portugal, having a coffee means having an espresso.
 And obviously, we made an art of it!
 Portuguese people love their coffee so much, and only their coffee that the first thing a Portuguese misses when going abroad is their Portuguese espresso.

 So, it has to be really good, right?

-Portuguese coffee is obtained from a blend of slow roasted Arabica and Robusta beans making it less intense than others but it helps to preserve the essence of Portuguese Coffee, giving it less acidity, a stronger aroma, more body, and sweetness.
+Portuguese coffee is obtained from a blend of slow-roasted Arabica and Robusta beans making it less intense than others but it helps to preserve the essence of Portuguese Coffee, giving it less acidity, a stronger aroma, more body, and sweetness.

 Fresh fish and seafood

-Portuguese eat a lot of fish and seafood, and there’s good reason for it, it’s amazing!
-In Portugal, the fresh fish and seafood is both tasty and cheap.
+Portuguese eat a lot of fish and seafood, and there’s a good reason for it, it’s amazing!
+In Portugal, the fresh fish and seafood are both tasty and cheap.
 Tourists are starting to learn this, enjoy it and spread the word.
 It won’t take long for being one other thing Portugal is famous for!